mklimek1/final-project/resources/Markdown-in-CAT-test.md

 # Conclusion

-I hope this extensive — but definitely not exhaustive — list of Markdown and HTML tags will be a good test for *Wordfast Pro*, *Trados Studio 2022*, and *memoQ 10*.
+I hope this extensive — but definitely not exhaustive — list of Markdown and HTML tags will be a good test for *Wordfast Pro*, *Trados Studio 2022*, and *Phrase*.

 I've written this Markdown file in Visual Studio Code that doesn't show the following elements in the preview window:
  - highlight